 Update: 9:30 a.m.
-Thursday -- The city removed the paint but vowed to fix the problem.
+Thursday -- The city removed the paint and fixed the problem.
 Click the link at the bottom for the full update.

 Tony Sacco, co-owner of Mootz Pizzeria + Bar, was fed up with unsuspecting customers getting $150 tickets for illegally parking in a handicap zone from his shop on Library Street in downtown Detroit.